yj-liuzepeng/Aix-DB/docker/dify/docker/README.md

 1. **Middleware Setup**:
     - Use the `docker-compose.middleware.yaml` for setting up essential middleware services like databases and caches.
     - Navigate to the `docker` directory.
-    - Ensure the `middleware.env` file is created by running `cp middleware.env.example middleware.env` (refer to the `middleware.env.example` file***REMOVED***.
+    - Ensure the `middleware.env` file is created by running `cp middleware.env.example middleware.env` (refer to the `middleware.env.example` file).
 2. **Running Middleware Services**:
     - Navigate to the `docker` directory.
     - Execute `docker compose -f docker-compose.middleware.yaml --profile weaviate -p dify up -d` to start the middleware services.
-(Change the profile to other vector database if you are not using weaviate***REMOVED***
+(Change the profile to other vector database if you are not using weaviate)

 ### Migration for Existing Users